Protected ReadonlybitProtected ReadonlyfirstProtected ReadonlyisProtected ReadonlylastReturns the IP version as a number.

 An array of CIDR strings or IP instances to check against.

-The index of the first matching CIDR in the array, or -1
+The index of the first matching CIDR in the array, or -1 if none match.

 Checks whether the IP address associated with this instance is within the CIDR range of another.